Good Manufacturing Practices for Food (216-RICR-50-10-4)

 C. All sources of water for bulk water shipment must be approved by the Director.

 D. All source water storage facilities must be maintained in a clean and sanitary condition at all times.

 a.
 Prior to filling, tank interior shall be cleaned, flushed with potable water, sanitized with no less than one hundred (100) ppm chlorine water solution for a contact period of not less than twenty (20) minutes and rinsed with potable water.

 b.
-All hoses, connections and fittings shall be sanitized with a concentrated solution of chlorine, three (3) ounces of 5.25% household bleach to two (2) gallons of water by brushing solution on all exposed parts.
+All hoses, connections and fittings shall be sanitized with a concentrated solution of chlorine, three (3) ounces of five and one quarter percent (5.25%) household bleach to two (2) gallons of water by brushing solution on all exposed parts.

 c.
 The cover shall not be opened after sanitizing.